 Whether you're a business owner with the goal of increasing racial equity, or part of a larger corporation that wants to expand its diversity efforts, training and intentional outreach can benefit both sides.

-"Inclusion leads to profitability for everyone," said Jackson.
+"Inclusion leads to profitability for everyone," said Clark.
 But remember the timing is important, too.

-“Now is the time to strike and join a bigger conversation around diversity," added Clark.
+“Now is the time to strike and join a bigger conversation around diversity," Clark said.
 "There are countless ways to successfully design diversity programs that reflect your brand, your business strategy and the communities you aim to serve."